SwissTPH/CrossVA/README.md

 **Description**

 CrossVA is an R package for transforming verbal autopsy records collected using the WHO VA 2016 instrument to be used as input for different coding algorithms.
+CrossVA is made available by WHO, in collaboration with Swiss Tropical and Public Health Institute.

 **Input**
 - CSV file containing submissions of the 2016 WHO VA questionnaire (exported from ODKAggregate using ODKBriefcase)